tripal/tripal/docs/contributing/pull_requests.rst

 Github Communication Tips
 ---------------------------

-- Don't be afraid to mention people (@username) who are knowledgeable on the topic or invested.*- We are academics and overcommitted, it's too easy for issues to go unanswered.
+- Don't be afraid to mention people (@username) who are knowledgeable on the topic or invested.  *We are academics and overcommitted, it's too easy for issues to go unanswered: don't give up on us!*
-  - Likewise, don't be shy about bumping an issue if no one responds after a few days.
-Balancing responsibilities is hard.*
+  - Likewise, don't be shy about bumping an issue if no one responds after a few days. *Balancing responsibilities is hard.*
 - Want to get more involved?
 Issues marked with "Good beginner issue" are a good place to start if you want to try your hand at submitting a PR.
 - Everyone is encouraged/welcome to comment on the issue queue!
 Tell us if you
     - are experiencing the same problem